Tips on Evacuating from a Hurricane by Car in Houston

 Men have an easier time.
 But they must still have a container of some sort.
 And you may have to quickly stop the car and change drivers if "dad" is doing the driving.
 If the kids are shy, a blanket may be useful.
 Also, think about what you are going to do with the urine.
 Just dumping it out the door will not solve everything.
 Pee smells.
 The container may have to be reused.
 Take a ziplock bag so you can keep the odors under control.

 Women have a more difficult time, and need to think about what kind of container they will use.
 Also, do not forget at least one roll of toilet paper.
 And, once again, you must give thought to how to get rid of the urine once you are finished.
-And realize that the container may be larger, and more subject to sloshing around for the ladies.

 Children present the biggest problem of all.
 One, they may not be used to going in public.
 Two, they may not be as practiced at it.
 They may miss.
 They may drop the container.
 Ugh.
 You have to think about this.
 There are pads that absorb urine.
 They are designed for the incontinent.
 If you didn't get such pads, consider using towels that can be thrown out.
 Consider the products pet stores sell to neutralize the smell of dog urine on carpet.
 Consider moist wipes.
 Have a big supply of newspapers on hand.
 Also, vinegar neutralizes the smell of urine.
 Whatever you do, think about this problem.